pyfar/pyfar/CONTRIBUTING.rst

     $ python setup.py test or py.test
     $ tox

-   To get flake8 and tox, just pip install them into your virtualenv.
+   To get flake8 and tox, pip install them into your virtualenv.
 The flake8 test must pass without any warnings for `./pyfar` and `./tests` using the default or a stricter configuration.
-Flake8 ignores `E123/E133, E226 ` and `E241/E242`by default.
+Flake8 ignores `E123/E133, E226` and `E241/E242` by default.
 If necessary adjust the your flake8 and linting configuration in your IDE accordingly.

 6. Commit your changes and push your branch to GitHub::